leonardoVsantoro/leonardoVsantoro.github.io/research.md

     image:
       src: /assets/img/research/ot.png
       alt: ot
-    description: Optimal transport (OT) arises as a mean for comparing probability measures.
-It endows the space of probability measures with a peculiar geometrical structure, paving the way for its application in statistics, machine learning, and applied mathematics.
+    description: Optimal transport (OT) provides a tool for comparing probability measures.
+It comes with a rich and peculiar geometrical structure, which allows for its application in statistics, machine learning, and applied mathematics.
   - title: Functional Data Analysis
     image:
       src: /assets/img/research/fda.png
       alt: fda
     description: Functional data analysis (FDA) is a branch of statistics that analyses data providing information about curves, surfaces or anything else varying over a continuum.
-In its most general form, under an FDA framework, each sample element of functional data is considered to be a random function.
 ---

 <!---